 The trucking lobby has only encouraged this behavior.
 In July 2020, the FMCSA revamped the hours of service regulations to allow drivers to stay behind the wheel even longer to account for poor road conditions and then did so again in early October.

 There are contributing elements in truck crashes, but these factors are often interconnected.
 If a trucker has to wait for a storm to pass, they fall behind and are encouraged to drive longer and faster.
 Combined, these elements (which are small risks by themselves) contribute to a snowball effect in which one mistake behind the wheel significantly increases the risk of more mistakes, and eventually a crash.

 These causes greatly emphasize the need for stronger training for truck drivers and better management for fleet controllers.
 When both truckers and their managers understand the dangers of the road, they have the power to prevent these crashes and save lives.

 If you or someone you love suffered serious injuries or even wrongful death in a truck crash, you might have a case.
-If you’d like an experienced DeKalb County truck accident attorney from Turner & Sackett LLC to evaluate your case, please send us an email or call (800) 761-0993.
+If you’d like an experienced Geneva truck accident attorney from Turner & Sackett LLC to evaluate your case, please send us an email or call (800) 761-0993.